802 - Income

 8. Report of any IRS examinations for bond financings

-III.
-Proper Use of Proceeds: The board treasurer shall review the resolution authorizing issuance for each tax exempt obligation issued by the school district and the district shall:
+3. Proper Use of Proceeds: The board treasurer shall review the resolution authorizing issuance for each tax exempt obligation issued by the school district and the district shall:

 1. Obtain a computation of the yield on such issue from the district’s financial advisor.

-2. Create a separate project fund (with as many sub-funds as shall be necessary to allocate proceeds among the projects being funded by the issue) into which the proceeds of issue shall be deposited.
+2. Create a separate Project Fund (with as many sub-funds as shall be necessary to allocate proceeds among the projects being funded by the issue) into which the proceeds of issue shall be deposited.

-3. Review all requisitions, draw schedules, requests, invoices, and bills requesting payment from the project fund.
+3. Review all requisitions, draw schedules, requests, invoices, and bills requesting payment from the Project Fund.

-4. Determine whether payment from the project fund is appropriate and, if so, make payment from the project fund (and appropriate sub-fund, if applicable).
+4. Determine whether payment from the Project Fund is appropriate and, if so, make payment from the Project Fund (and appropriate sub-fund, if applicable).

 5. Maintain records of payment requests and corresponding records showing payment.

-6. Maintain records showing the earnings on, and investment of, the project fund.
+6. Maintain records showing the earnings on, and investment of, the Project Fund.

 7. Ensure that all investments acquired with proceeds are purchased at fair market value.